AjinkyaSalvi/Projects/Distributed Systems/03. Problem Solving Synchronous Service/README.md

 			c)	Sort array in an ascending order, and
 			d)	Multiply three matrices.

-		(ii)	The Server should support synchronicity and the client should wait for the results from the Server.
+		(ii)	The server should support synchronicity and the client should wait for the results from the server.

 	03. Code Execution: